PacketFence Clustering Guide

 3.4.2.
 Configure cluster.conf (first server only)

-In order to create a new cluster, you need to configure /usr/local/pf/conf/cluster.conf on the first server of your cluster.
+In order to create a new cluster, configure /usr/local/pf/conf/cluster.conf on the first server of the cluster.

-You will need to configure it with your server hostname.
+Configure it with the server hostname.
 Use : hostname command (without any arguments) to get it.

 In the case of this example it will be pf1.example.com.

-The CLUSTER section represents the virtual IP addresses of your cluster that will be shared by your servers.
+The CLUSTER section represents the virtual IP addresses of the cluster that will be shared by the servers.

 In this example, eth0 is the management interface, eth1.2 is the registration interface and eth1.3 is the isolation interface.